 Throughout this topic, we've stressed the importance of maintaining clean, opted-in send lists combined with valued content and collaborative sending behavior.
 These are all important aspects of building a strong sender reputation and thereby achieving high deliverability and in-box placement.
-Because email sent by Dynamics 365 for Marketing is delivered from shared sending domains, Microsoft constantly monitors all delivery results, spam complaints, and blacklists to make sure our sending domains maintain their high reputation for the benefit of all customers.
+Because email sent by Dynamics 365 Marketing is delivered from shared sending domains, Microsoft constantly monitors all delivery results, spam complaints, and blacklists to make sure our sending domains maintain their high reputation for the benefit of all customers.

 To help protect you, the responsible marketer, against the behavior of bad actors beyond your control, we have implemented an anti-spam policy that protects your sending reputation.
 Here’s how it works:

 Stage 1: Inform and warn